imgag/ngs-bits/doc/tools/TrioMaternalContamination.md

 	                       Valid: 'hg19,hg38'
 	  -out <file>          Output file.
 If unset, writes to STDOUT.
 	                       Default value: ''
-	  -ref <string>        Reference genome for CRAM support (mandatory if CRAM is used).
+	  -ref <file>          Reference genome for CRAM support (mandatory if CRAM is used).
 	                       Default value: ''

 	Special parameters: